 So, after reading this article, you can see that the look and feel design process is not really rocket science: there are methods that help us in the development of the mood and character of the application well before working out the design in detail.

 Creating look and feel designs are necessary, and following these few steps, so preparing, gaining inspiration, creating the actual look and feels and giving feedback, they can be easily done.
 So why not doing it for your product? – it will definitely pay off.
+Want to read about product design process?
+Check out our article.

 We are constantly sharing our thoughts and design tricks on this blog that help developers in creating applications.
 You will hear about our next article on our Facebook page.